 Lemma 23.
-The vertices of any inclusion minimal separator of G_m , for $m \ge 2$, can be put in a sequence such that no vertex is repeated, adjacent vertices in the sequence are neighboring, and either (i) the first and the last vertex of the sequence are also neighboring, or (ii) if the first and the last vertex of the sequence are not neighboring, then the first and the last vertex of the sequence are the only ones lying on the boundary of the grid.
+The vertices of any inclusion minimal separator of $G_m$ , for $m \ge 2$ , can be put in a sequence such that no vertex is repeated, adjacent vertices in the sequence are neighboring, and either (i) the first and the last vertex of the sequence are also neighboring, or (ii) if the first and the last vertex of the sequence are not neighboring, then the first and the last vertex of the sequence are the only ones lying on the boundary of the grid.

 Proof.
-By lemma 22 any inclusion minimal separator divides the graph into two connected components and by lemma 21, every vertex of the separator is adjacent with a vertex from both connected components.
+By lemma 22, for any inclusion minimal separator S of $G_m$ , $G_m - S$ consists of two connected components, say A and B, and by lemma 21, every vertex of the separator is adjacent with a vertex from both connected components.
 Consider a vertex of the separator which is not on the sides of the grid.
 This vertex can not have less than two neighboring vertices in the separator, because then all its adjacent vertices in the grid that are not in the separator are in the same connected component.

 It is also not possible that a vertex v of the inclusion minimal separator has two neighbors such that both of these neighbors are in the grid directions.
 Assume, without loss of generality, that vertex v = (x, y) has neighbors u = (x, y - 1) and w = (x + 1, y) in the separator.
-Then, by lemma 21, since a = (x, y + 1) and b = (x - 1, y) must be in different components, vertex z = (x - 1, y + 1) must also be in the separator (see figure 7).
+Then, by lemma 21, since a = (x, y + 1) and b = (x - 1, y) must be in different components, vertex z = (x - 1, y + 1) must also be in the separator (see figure 6).
 But then, vertex v has three neighbors in the inclusion minimal separator and this is a case that we will prove impossible immediately in the following.

-Figure 7: Vertex v with two grid direction neighbors in the separator
+Figure 6: Vertex v with two grid direction neighbors in the separator